RuaraidhCurr/Notes/SalesForce/Apex/Loops/Do-While Loops.md

-The `do-while` loop executes the same block of code continuously as long as the stated Boolean condition is true. e.g.
+The `do-while` loop executes the same block of code continuously as long as the stated Boolean condition is true. e.g. Very similar to the [[While Loops]].

 ```
 Integer count = 1;